 Hostal Villa Country

 Well-reviewed guesthouse/hostel on the 84 corridor.
-Private rooms from USD 35–50, clean, safe, central.
+Private rooms from USD 35 to 50, clean, safe, central.
 Good for solo travelers and budget couples.
 Villa Country.

 The Meeting Point Hostel